“The President shall be Commander in Chief of the Army and Navy of the United States…”

 James A. Garfield was the last president to be born in a log cabin.
 He rose from humble beginnings to become a classics professor at Hiram College.
 After the Civil War erupted at Fort Sumter, Garfield volunteered and joined the Ohio militia.
 He fought bravely in battles such as Shiloh, Middle Creek, and Chickamauga.

-At the age of thirty, Garfield became a major general – the youngest officer in the Civil War to hold the rank.
+At the age of thirty, Garfield became a major general – one of the youngest officers in the Civil War to hold the rank.
 But, by December 1863 Garfield resigned from the Army.
 He was elected to the U.S. Congress as a representative from Ohio.
 Being a war hero, Garfield didn’t campaign for a single day.

 Garfield was elected to nine straight terms in the U.S. House of Representatives.
 By 1880, Garfield was a leader of the Republican Party, but he was still considered a dark-horse presidential nominee.
 Nevertheless, Garfield was nominated by the Republicans and won the 1880 election.